ManthanAdsul/langchain-streamlit-app/README.md

 📧 Email: manthanadsul1@gmail.com

 📄 License
-This project is intended for educational and portfolio purposes.
+This project is intended for portfolio purposes.